TypeUnsafe-Attic/m33ki/README.md

 ![...](meekilogo.png)

+>>>Any Resemblance to Existing Framework is Purely Coincidental

 *M33ki Framework makes it easy to build web applications with Golo & Java.*

 M33ki is based on a lightweight, stateless or stateful (as you want) , web-friendly architecture.